quobyte/quobyte-in-action/0x_integrating_kubernetes/02_storage-classes.md

 root@smallscale-coreserver0:/quobyte/pvc-a56ac7ee-2066-4080-a288-46c731cffe0b#
 ```

-But further more we can finally proof that our file was written to HDD:
+But further more we can finally proof that our file was written to HDD using the Quobyte-Client tool "qinfo":

 ```
 root@smallscale-coreserver0:/quobyte/pvc-4f5b2b86-cd37-461c-8f7d-3d824e52fc21# qinfo info index.html